Self-made millionaires aren’t that different from you. They didn’t all have unbreakable willpower, private mentors, or access to some secret formula.

 Most self-made millionaires don’t follow every new trend.
 They build their success slowly and with purpose.

-I had to let go of unrealistic ideas and face my real situation.
-It wasn’t exciting, but it felt freeing.
+You have to let go of unrealistic ideas and face your situation as it is.
+It isn’t exciting, but it feels freeing.

 If someone promises you overnight success, it usually helps them, not you.